CSID-DGU/2018-2-CECD-Sophist-1-4/README.md

 # Pulling-Polling [2018 DGU Capstone Design]

-An hybrid application for helping conduct online vote and survey.
+An hybrid application for helping conduct online voting and survey.

 ## Developers